Let’s talk about how to have a healthy mentality

 Taking the time to listen is crucial for personal growth.
 It’s a healthy mindset habit that can help you learn new skills and discover new things about yourself and others.

-But don’t worry, it doesn’t have to be overwhelming.
+But don’t worry; it doesn’t have to be overwhelming.
 You can start with small steps, like paying attention to the people around you and actively listening to what they have to say.

-Even small things like making eye contact and nodding in agreement can make a big difference.
-And remember, personal growth is a process that takes place over long periods of time, so be patient with yourself and keep practicing!
+Personal growth is a process that takes place over long periods of time, so be patient with yourself and keep practicing!

 20. Be truthful

-Being truthful is one of the healthy mindset habits because lying increases stress and slightly lowers self-esteem.
-Furthermore, if you’re exposed as a liar, it will ruin your relationships with other people.
+Besides, if you’re exposed as a liar, it’ll ruin your relationships with other people.
 However, being honest promotes interpersonal trust as well as mental health.

 21. Practice minimalist living

-Energy is often absorbed by confusion, which then releases chaos.
-Keep your home and office organized by getting rid of extra documents, files, trinkets, and other clutter that just takes up space in the physical and mental surroundings.
+Keep your home and office organized by getting rid of extra documents, files, trinkets, and other clutter that just takes up space in your physical and mental surroundings.

 Clutter is frequently an unconscious source of stress that generates anxiety, irritation, and even guilt.

 The first step is to always choose ease over anguish.
-Instead of choosing the more difficult path, consider how you might simplify your life.
-Make it a goal to simplify and ease your life as much as you can.
+Instead of choosing the more difficult path, think about how you can simplify your life.

 22. Stop consuming violent and negative media